 It’s where James Bond beat Goldfinger in possibly the most famous golf match in cinema history, where Bridget Jones ditched singleton life for a weekend away with boss Daniel Cleaver and where Teri Hatcher and Pierce Brosnan (as another Bond) danced the night away in Tomorrow Never Dies, so a stay at Stoke Park luxury hotel and country club certainly comes with high expectations.

-Guest post from the best-selling Good Hotel Guide – their top 10 beautiful hotels with pools for the summer
+Guest post from the best-selling Good Hotel Guide – their top 10 luxury hotels with pools for the summer

 Summer’s here and with any luck we’ve all got summer holidays booked in.
 Come rain or shine, no holiday would be complete without a little swimming included, even if the sun doesn’t always shine on a UK holiday.
-Helping us to relax and unwind from spas to outdoor swimming pools, here the Good Hotel Guide shares 10 of their most beautiful hotels with pools… (for more pools in the Good Hotel Guide check out https://www.goodhotelguide.com/hotels-with-pools/)
+Helping us to relax and unwind from spas to outdoor swimming pools, here the Good Hotel Guide shares its top 10 luxury hotels with pools – and they’re all stunning!
+For more pools in the Good Hotel Guide check out https://www.goodhotelguide.com/hotels-with-pools

-Surrounded by landscaped gardens, this hotel is a place where everything is done to perfection.
+Surrounded by landscaped gardens, this luxury hotel with a Michelin star is a place where everything is done to perfection.
 Somewhere to visit with your partner because it’s exquisitely romantic, everything from the ornate fabrics to the home grown fruit and veg is a treat.
 Part of the experience is enjoying your leisure time, and as such the hotel has an outdoor pool that’s nestled in a secluded spot under mature trees with space to relax on a lounger around it.

-Chewton Glen is known for many wonderful things.
+Chewton Glen is known for many wonderful things, not least for being one of the best luxury hotels in the New Forest.
 Croquet on the lawn, luxurious treehouse suites, exquisite food, and its exquisite spa.
 Complete with a 17 metre indoor pool, hydrotherapy spa pool, a nail studio, aromatherapy saunas, crystal steam rooms and twelve individual treatment rooms, they also offer more than 50 spa therapies.
 That’s in addition to the tennis courts, dance studio, gym and nine hole golf course at your disposal.

 On the Roseland Peninsular in Cornwall, The Nare is an old fashioned hotel in all the best ways.
 With impeccable views of Gerrans Bay, carefully tended gardens, and filled with fresh flowers, it is simultaneously stylish, comfortable and welcoming.
 Crucially, you will never be short on things to do.
 Aside from being a stone’s throw from the beach, the hotel’s yacht and elegant motor launch is available for use or skippered charter, and their classic Morgan sports car, which you can take out for a jaunt.
 There’s also a spa, a heated outdoor pool that’s open seasonally, an indoor pool with its own jet stream, a hydrotherapy pool, and an outdoor hot tub.
 Pass the Champagne, you’re in for a treat.